SchiieBen/neurosdktest/README.md

 # neurosdktest
-Teste de implementação da neurosdk em jogos
+Soon the use of the neurosdk in games
-Possibilidades: Jogos da gamejam, ace attorney, plague inc, CIV?
+Possibilities: Jogos da gamejam, ace attorney, plague inc, CIV?